leestanley/pm-openings2022/README.md

 # PM Internships for 2020/2021 Internships 📊🐱
 Use this repo to share and keep track of any PM related internships.
 Here's a [link to the differences](https://www.feedough.com/product-manager-vs-program-manager-vs-project-manager/#:~:text=To%20summarise%2C,on%20How%20of%20a%20product.) between a program, product, and project manager.
 Know the differences between all of these roles before applying and tune your resume for each application.

+Feel free to make a [PR](https://forms.gle/sGZSvwWt2YRGdeJK9) to add any additional job openings or just fill out this [Google Form here](https://forms.gle/sGZSvwWt2YRGdeJK9) (Form might take longer to get on here).

 ## The List 🙀

 | Name  | Title  |  Location |  Notes |